 The competition’s judging panel however, decided to ensure that the county would have a unique rose to avoid misidentification with the rose emblems of other counties.
 Consequently a distinct Northamptonshire rose was created, by combining elements appearing in the various roses that have been used to represent the county, including; the cinquefoil shape from the centre of the council logo; the maroon or dark red colour of the county cricket club rose; the gold inner petals of the Northamptonshire Golf Union rose, the upwards orientation of the central sepal and the inclusion of two tiers of petals.
 The resultant charge, the unique and attractive “Northamptonshire rose”,replaced the originally submitted depiction.

-This new splendid Northamptonshire rose thus sits at the at the centre of a broad, edged cross, a form that has proven popular with many recently conceived English county flags, which recalls the national cross of Saint George.
+This new splendid Northamptonshire rose thus sits at the centre of a broad, edged cross, a form that has proven popular with many recently conceived English county flags, which recalls the national cross of Saint George.
 The broad dimensions of the cross allow the rose to stand out well and as with the flag of Nottinghamshire, the cross shape represents the position of the county as a crossroads at the centre of England.
 The dark red and gold hues used to form the rose are repeated in the gold colour of the cross and the dark red or maroon background against which it is placed.
 These are the club colours of Northamptonshire County Cricket Club

 Northamptonshire County Bowling Association